 That day in 2016 still feels so vivid to me.
 We got to Kauffman as soon as they opened the gates.
 Dad and I like to walk the entire stadium and talk about all the memories we have there — behind the fountains and the enormous crown-shaped Jumbotron, along the concourse when I would pout after every game because I wasn’t ready to leave, and even outside the clubhouse where my dad bought us meet and greets so we — mostly him — could meet his favorite player, Mike Sweeney.

 We got to our seats and had to take a selfie so we could remember such a great view.
 He’d never gotten us so close to the field before but surprised me with the location of our seats an hour before we walked in.
 We were in Row A of section 139 and I could hear the conversations between Alex Gordon and Whit while they were warming up.
 I was in awe.

-It was bottom of the 4th inning, Kansas City up 1–0 against the Indians.
+It was the bottom of the 4th inning, and Kansas City was up 1–0 against the Indians.
 Whit Merrifield nonchalantly walked up to home plate.
 The inning before he had just knocked off his first career triple.
 I was nervous.
 Carlos Carrasco was a very skilled pitcher and knew how to switch things up for his batters.

 Whit was at a 0–2 count.
 I knew Carrasco was about to throw a changeup and I was hoping Whit was able to catch onto that too.
 And he did.

 You could hear the contact the ball had made with his bat from across I-70.
 I stood up and felt the world around me move in slow motion.
 The ball went deep into left field and that’s when I knew.